 1. Increased Durability and Strength

-The main motive why the industries utilize secondary molding is to enhance the strength and toughness of molded items.
+The main motive for why the industries utilize secondary molding is to enhance the strength and toughness of molded items.
 Many products are under continuous stress due to movement, varied temperature, and exposure to chemicals.
-With secondary molding such as over molding or insert molding, weak parts of items are reinforced.
+With secondary molding such as overmolding or insert molding, weak parts of items are reinforced.
 The products thus manufactured have a long life with decreased failure rates.
 Connectors in electronics are an example where repeated bending is involved.

 2. Improved Aesthetics and Branding